A View from Kate Greene

 From Singh’s post:

 Freshness (especially in the context of search) is a challenging problem.
 Traditional PageRank style algorithms don’t really work here as it takes time for a fresh URL to garner enough links to beat an older high ranking URL…I remember when I saw breaking Twitter messages describing the California Wildfires.
-When I searched Google/Yahoo/Microsoft right at that moment I barely got anything (
+When I searched Google/Yahoo/Microsoft right at that moment I barely got anything (< 5 results spanning 3 search results pages)….Specifically, the Twitter messages were providing incredible focus on the important subtopics that had yet to become popular in the traditional media and news search worlds.

 What I found most interesting in both of these cases was that news articles did exist on these topics, but just weren’t valued highly enough yet or not focusing on the right stories (as the majority of tweets were).
 So why not just do that?
 Order these fresh news articles (which mostly provide authority and in-depth coverage) based on the number of related fresh tweets as well as show the tweets under each.
 That’s this service.